pangnasun/IMCapstoneSeminar/Prototype Blog Two/readme.md

 # Prototype Two:

-When presenting my first prototype,
+Building upon my first prototype, I started working on the interaction and animation parts of my capstone project.